Insured Commitments

 All commitment types on AWS and Azure.
 Only Spend-Based CUDs on GCP.

-Take a look at this help articlearrow-up-right to see all combinations that we offer on AWS.
+Take a look at [this help article](https://docs.archera.ai/help-center/user-guide/contract-terms-aws) to see all combinations that we offer on AWS.